Perimenopause & Menopause · Hinsdale, IL

 Prediabetes, cholesterol changes, and blood pressure shifts often show up years before symptoms.
 Most women don't get screened deeply enough, and that is a missed opportunity.

-I also advocate for coronary artery calcium (CAC) scoring as an early tool to refine cardiovascular risk.
-I often recommend it around age 40-45 for patients with a history of high cholesterol or a strong family history of heart disease.
-CAC scoring is most helpful when there is uncertainty about whether to start preventive medications like statins.
+I advocate for coronary artery calcium (CAC) scoring as an early tool to refine cardiovascular risk.
+The 2026 ACC/AHA guidelines now formally recommend it for women 45 and older with borderline risk.
+I often recommend it around that threshold for patients with elevated cholesterol or a meaningful family history of heart disease.

-The goal is to catch problems early, when lifestyle strategies and targeted treatments can make the biggest impact.
+The goal is to catch problems early — when lifestyle strategies and targeted treatment can still make the biggest impact.

 03